Miri Airport: Facilities

 The two-storey terminal building is able to handle up to 2 million passengers per annum.
 The terminal has been operating beyond its designed limits since 2012.
 There are a total of 15 check-in counters, of which six are Malaysia Airlines/MASwings check-in counters and four are for AirAsia.
 There are also Malaysia Airlines/MASwings and AirAsia self check-in kiosks, located near the side entrance of the airport.
 The terminal is equipped with a total of three conveyor belts in the baggage reclaim hall.

 Several shops and dining outlets can be found in the airport, including Starbucks, Marrybrown and Famous Amos.
 Malaysia Airlines/MASwings and AirAsia each has a sales office in the airport.
 Malindo Air initially maintained its sales office on the first floor of the airport, just outside the departure hall, even though it has suspended flights to Miri from Kuala Lumpur indefinitely.
 A few months later, Malindo's sales office in Miri closed.
 July 1, 2016 witnessed the official resumption of Kuala Lumpur-Miri flight by Malindo.
 Barely a few months later, Malindo Air once again terminated its route from Miri to Kuala Lumpur in April 2017.

 There are two aprons in the airport: Apron 'A' and Apron 'B'.
 The expansion of Apron 'B' was completed in 2014.
 The aprons underwent yet another expansion in 2015 and were completed on 3 March 2016.
 The expansion allows 4 additional parking bays for code C aircraft (i.e. Boeing 737 or Airbus A320 and equivalent) and 6 for ATR 72.
 All existing taxiways, gates and parking bays were renamed after the expansion and upgrades.
-The apron can now accommodate 7 code C aircraft, 1 Airbus A330 or Boeing 777, 9 ATR 72s and 4 de Havilland Canada DHC-6 Twin Otters at any given time.
+The apron can now accommodate 7 code C aircraft, 1 Airbus A330 or Boeing 777, 9 ATR 72s and 4 Viking Air DHC-6-400 Twin Otters at any given time.
 Gates A1 - 3 in apron 'A' were renamed Gates 2 - 4 (parking bays 2 - 4), with a new addition of Gate 5 which consists of bays 5 - 8.
-All gates are for code C aircraft, except for Gate 4 which is optimised for widebody aircraft like Airbus A330 or Boeing 777.
-Apron 'B' is restricted to Fokker F50 and ATR 72 aircraft or smaller (i.e. DHC-6 Twin Otter) and is primarily used by MASwings, except for parking bay 1 (formerly parking bay B1), which is used for code C aircraft.
+All gates are for code C aircraft, except for Gate 4 which is optimised for widebody aircraft of up to Airbus A330 & Boeing 777.
+Apron 'B' is restricted to ATR 72 aircraft or smaller (i.e. DHC-6 Twin Otter) and is primarily used by MASWings, except for parking bay 1 (formerly parking bay B1), which is used for code C aircraft.
 Gates B and C in apron 'B' were renamed to Gate 1 consisting of parking bays 1 and R1 - R13 (parking bays R1 - 3 were former parking bays B2 - B4 while bays R10 - R13 were initially bays C1 - C4).
 Parking bays R4 - R9 are new additional parking bays.
 For the comfort of passengers boarding and disembarking ATR 72s or DHC-6s, 3-fingered piers with covered walkways were also constructed in apron 'B', based on the walkways found in Low cost carrier terminal (LCCT) of Kuala Lumpur International Airport (KLIA) that is now closed.